- Vaccine Home

 - Promote transparency: Respond to needs respectfully, fairly, effectively, and efficiently in ways that are accountable, transparent, and worthy of trust.

-The Minnesota advisory group will meet again soon to review the federal recommendations and provide input on how to implement them in Minnesota.
+The Minnesota advisory group met to review the federal recommendations and provide input on how to implement them in Minnesota.
 The final decisions about how to distribute COVID-19 vaccine ultimately come from Governor Tim Walz.

 At this time, the meetings themselves are not public to provide space for candid conversations and consideration of a variety of viewpoints.
 Official group recommendations are public and are posted on the MDH website.
 Agendas and minutes from meetings will be added when available.